HowTo: PCB – Assemble the Anemosens sensor PCB

 Safety instructions

-I know the following hints are always a bit annoying and seem unnecessary.
-But unfortunately, many people who knew it "better" from carelessness lost their eyes, fingers or other things or hurt themselves.
-In comparison, a loss of data is almost not worth mentioning, but even these can be really annoying.
+I know the following notes are always kind of annoying and seem unnecessary.
+Unfortunately, many people who knew "better" have lost eyes, fingers or other things due to carelessness or injured themselves.
+Data loss is almost negligible in comparison, but even these can be really annoying.
 Therefore, please take five minutes to read the safety instructions.
-Even the coolest project is worth no injury or other annoyance. https://www.nerdiy.de/en/sicherheitshinweise/
+Because even the coolest project is not worth injury or other trouble.

-Affiliate links / advertising links
+Affiliate links/advertising links

-The links to online stores listed here are so-called affiliate links.
-If you click on such an affiliate link and store via this link, Nerdiy.de receives a commission from the online store or provider concerned.
-The price doesn't change for you.
-If you do your purchases via these links, you will support Nerdiy.de in being able to offer further useful projects in the future. 🙂
+The links to online shops listed here are so-called affiliate links.
+If you click on such an affiliate link and make a purchase via this link, Nerdiy.de will receive a commission from the relevant online shop or provider.
+The price does not change for you.
+If you make your purchases via these links, you support Nerdiy.de in being able to offer other useful projects in the future. 🙂

 Requirements

-Required tools:
+Required tool:

-The Assembly
+The structure

-You can see the overview for the Anemosens Sensor PCB here: Anemosens Sensor PCB
+You can see the overview for the Anemosens sensor PCB here: Anemosens Sensor PCB

 The current file can also be found in the GIT repository under the following link: